sambhavjain3/EmailStudioAdobeCampaign/README.md

 1. Create a webapp with just two webpages page1 and page 2
 2. Update the source of the pages as provided in repository
 3. update the yourserver to to your AC server name
-4. Create a jssp page with the source as provided in repo with same name and update the path of jssp page in page1 and page2 whereever required
+4. Create a jssp page with the source as provided in repo with same name and update the path of jssp page in page1 and page2 where ever required.
+Also update the logon escalation in jssp to an operator which has read/write permissions to schemas
-5. Host the other resources in AC resources and update the path in page1 and pag2 source
+5. Host the other resources in AC resources and update the path in page1 and page2 source
 6. Create a personalization blocks type folder with internal name "contentBlocks"
 7. Break your Email template HTML in to sections and create blocks like header/footer/modules in content block folder (samples provided in resources)
 8. Add the sampleEmailTemplate in Delivery Templates folder in your AC server folder "nmsDeliveryModel".